skywind3000/asyncrun.vim/README.md

 - Ring the bell or play a sound to notify you job finished while you're focusing on editing.
 - Fast and lightweight, just a single self-contained `asyncrun.vim` source file.

-`asyncrun.vim` can cooperate with `vim-fugitive`, see [here](https://github.com/skywind3000/asyncrun.vim/wiki/Cooperate-with-vim-fugitive).
+`asyncrun.vim` can cooperate with `vim-fugitive`, see the bottom of the README.

 If that doesn't excite you, then perhaps this GIF screen capture below will change your mind.